 There is also a secondary site for the museum in Meudon, outside Paris, which houses plaster and wax studies of many of Rodin's most important works.
-I recommend that major admirers of Rodin visit the main site in Paris, then consider a trip to the Meudon branch to explore in further detail how Rodin developed his creative vision.
+Major admirers of Rodin should visit the main site in Paris, then consider a trip to the Meudon branch to explore in further detail how Rodin developed his creative vision.

 Sights and Attractions Near the Museum:

 The museum, garden and shop are open 10 a.m. to 6:30 p.m.
 (Tuesdays through Sundays)

 Closed: January 1, May 1 and December 25.

 - Free to all visitors the first Sunday of each month from October through March.

 - Free to visitors age 18-25 who are EU residents.